 Clearly, the case $c=1$ (APN and PN functions) has been widely investigated in the literature; see \cite{BCCCV20,BCL08,Dobbertin,Dobbertin2,Dobbertin3, Gold, Janwa,Kasami,Nyberg} and \cite{CM1997,DO1968,DY2006,Dobbertin4,Helleseth1,Helleseth2,L2012,ZW2011} for known APN and PN functions.
 PN functions are also called \emph{planar}.
 APN and PN functions are of central interest in design theory, coding theory, and cryptography.

-Very recently, power functions with low c-differential uniformity have been studied in \cite{YSZ2020}.
+Very recently, power functions with low $c$-differential uniformity, and the $c$-differential uniformity of some known APN functions in odd characteristic have been studied in \cite{RS20}.
 Also in \cite{HPRS20}, the authors focus on monomial functions and study their $c$-differential uniformity for $c=-1$.
-In \cite{RS20}, the $c$-differential uniformity of some known APN functions in odd characteristic is investigated.

 In this paper, we further investigate the construction and existence of some APcN and PcN functions.
 First, in Section \ref{sec:pre}, we collect some preliminary results and definitions that we will use in the rest of the paper.
 In Section \ref{sec:con}, we first give a characterization of APcN and PcN quadratic functions, which, in particular, gives us a correspondence between planar DO polynomials and APcN maps.
 Then, we show that, using the AGW criterion \cite{AGW} and its generalization \cite{Mesn}, it is possible to construct several classes of APcN and PcN functions.
-In the last section, we give some non existence results for some exceptional monomial APcN and PcN functions using connections with algebraic curves and a combination of Galois Theory tools introduced by Micheli in \cite{micheli2019constructions,micheli2019selection}.
+In the last section, we give some nonexistence results for some exceptional monomial APcN and PcN functions using connections with algebraic curves and Galois theory tools.